Workshops for Schools

-The aim of the workshop is to actively involve students in the learning process, from figuring out how to assemble their circuit to analysing the results of their experiments and drawing conclusions about energy conversion.
-The students are encouraged to think critically about the ways that we generate and use energy on a daily basis and the environmental implications of our energy use.
+All workshops aim to actively involve students in the learning process and students are encouraged to think critically about climate change, the ways we generate and use energy and the environmental impacts of our energy use.

 The TY workshop engages students on the topic of climate change and sustainability.
 It addresses the causes and global impacts of climate change and renewable and non-renewable technologies.
-The workshop is approximately one hour and 20 minutes in duration and is designed to fit into a double class period.
-The workshop can be held in a standard classroom.
+The workshop is approximately 1 hour 20 minutes in duration and is designed to fit into a double class period.
 The workshop is mainly discussion based using video clips, maps, pictures, games and activities to help students evaluate how our everyday activities and actions such as the burning of fossil fuels for heat and electricity in our homes can have a global environmental impact.
 It introduces the concept of sustainable development and encourages the students to think critically about global issues and their solutions.

 The workshop is aimed at Transition Year students but can be adapted for younger students.
 It is not specifically a science workshop but covers aspects of many different curriculum areas such as Junior Cert Science, Environmental and Social Studies (ESS), Civic, Social and Political Education (CSPE) and aspects of Junior Cert and Leaving Cert Geography